Updated: Jul 25

 Reports from McKinsey and other reports that work to convince people that diversity is very powerful.
 To me it is all about change management when you are trying to implement changes around diversity.
 Change management best practices are tools I use every day.
 Doing analysis of organizations and looking at stakeholders by using Stakeholder Analysis tools for example.
 Those are the kinds are tools that are invaluable in this line of work.

 Defining for the Episcopal Church what training should include, the standards and rubric and training for racial recognition.
 In the vocational world, it would probably be when I worked at FIRST as CIO.
 I drove an initiative to improve the infrastructure around the registration for FIRST robotics competition.
 People were frustrated with the process because it took hours to register.
 I took the system and built a new one.
 I got feedback from people like Dave Lavery - a scientist and roboticist at NASA- who said he had not experienced any process that was so smooth.

 What do you think needs to happen or have you seen done successfully in the past to create an inclusive workplace/corporate culture?

 Change has to be driven from the top.
 Working with my current client, they have been very impressive in that their board passed a resolution to make D&I a priority.
 It has been so critical in setting a tone for the rest of the organization.
 Now there is motion around this area.
 I always like to start with assessing where the organization is today.
 From the bottom up – interviewing the representative number of employees to get a feed of where they are and to get their buy in for this effort.
 Then based on that benchmark, we define an action plan for D&I. Ultimately it comes down to good change management techniques and ensuring representation from staff in developing the plan.

 Is there anything else you want to share with our readers?

 It is a tough slog – but we already know that there is economic benefit for an organization to embrace D&I.

-Register for the upcoming Rise & Diversify breakfast on Tuesday January 21!
+Register for the upcoming Rise & Diversify Virtual Event on Wednesday July 29!